Automattic/wp-calypso/client/components/feature-example/README.md

 Feature Example
 =======

 Feature Example is a component used to render an mocked example of any feature.
-It renders whatever childrens it receives, covered but a layer of gradiented opacity.
+It renders whatever children it receives.
+The example is covered by a layer of fading gradient that gives the user a sense of UI that they are missing.

 ## Usage